a2docs/salters-chemistry/oz/organic.md

 These two propagation steps happen repeatedly to continue the chain reaction until termination.

 ### III.
 Termination
-*Radicals combine to produce no radicals*
+*Radicals combine to produce a stable molecule*

 If two radicals collide then they will react together.
 The activation enthalpy for a termination step is very low as no bonds need to be broken.